-However, there are some aspects to be considered in order to improve the chances of success...
+In general for decoding there are some aspects to consider in order to improve the chances of success, these are the main indications:

 - Except in special cases, check whether your "Virtual Audio" program is configured for 48 ksps sampling rate on both input and output ports. - Check that the SDR software is set to an appropriate volume level (not too low and not too high).
 All decoding programs have a level indicator that allows you to see the incoming signal and finetune it.
 You can start with a volume of 60/70% if the decoders don't report any errors...
 Remember that when the audio is redirected, for example to a Line1 or similar, it is no longer heard through the loudspeaker, but often the software comes with a suitable "audiorepeater" in case you still want to listen to the digital signal being processed. - Disable Squelch and all those plugins (e.g. Audio Processor or Filters) that act on the audio level, which must be absolutely deactivated when receiving digital signals, otherwise they will result in incorrect or incomplete decoding or dirty signals. - Check that the SDR software is set to the correct reception mode for the decoder.
-For example, on HF the USB (upper sideband) prevails, while on V-UHF the FMN is used.
-For narrower digital modes such as Morse, DGPS, RTTY, you can go gradually with a narrow filter of 400 or 600 Hz and increase to 1500/3000 Hz for FT8 or wefax.
+For example, on HF ^() the USB (upper sideband) prevails, while on VHF-UHF ^() the FMN ^() is used.
+For narrower digital modes such as CW ^(), DGPS ^(), RTTY ^(), you can go gradually with a narrow filter of 400 or 600 Hz and increase to 1500/3000 Hz for FT8 ^() or wefax ^().
 You can also do it the other way around: start with a wide filter and then narrow it down to reduce noise and get proper decoding.